Do you want to Save More Taxes?

 Form 16A is for TDS deducted on income other than salary

-Form 27D is Tax Collection Certificate(TCS)
+Form 27D is for Tax Collection Certificate(TCS)

-What is the interest and penalty for delay in filing returns?
+What is the Interest and Penalty for Delay in Filing Returns?

 Particulars Amount of penalty and Interest Section of the Act

-Delay in filing Income Tax Return For FY 2022-23(AY 2023-2024)
+Delay in filing Income Tax Return For FY 2023-24(AY 2024-25)

 Penalty- when the total income of the person exceeds INR 5 Lakhs: Rs.
 5,000